turtlelazy/cybersecurity_final/README.md

 12/28/2021
 * Grace Chen (at home): Set up Digitalocean account and successfully deployed a test machine and logged into it.

+12/29/2021
+* Ishraq Mahid (at home): search bar setup -> need to put in info and create challeneges for individual admin accounts

 ## Haikus:
 A graceful fish swims. <br>
 Oh so very fast it is! <br>